project-error/npwd/CONTRIBUTING.md

 These guidelines have also been adapted from [Facebook's Guidelines](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)

 - 2 spaces for indentation rather than tabs
-- Run `yarn format` for unification of styling across the project.
+- Run `pnpm format` for unification of styling across the project.

 ## License